Exclusive 2026 Data Study

 Key Insights for 2026

-The average US-based freelancer works until 11am Wednesday before their earnings exceed their tax and overhead burden.
-Everything before that point goes to the government and software vendors.
+The average freelancer works until Wednesday morning before their earnings exceed their tax and overhead burden.

-Across all professions, freelancers bill for an average of 55% of hours worked.
-The other 45% (proposals, admin, learning) is an unpaid operational tax.
+Across all professions, freelancers bill for only 55% of hours worked.
+The other 45% is unpaid administrative overhead.

 1. Global Freelance Tax Burden